Monday, 28 November 2011

 FOOD AND DRINK John Cadbury was passionate about tea, coffee, and cocoa, viewing them as wholesome alternatives to alcohol.
 He employed a Chinese man to prepare tea in his shop, emphasizing authenticity and quality.

-John Cadbury, a Quaker with a nose for a good cuppa (and a burgeoning sweet tooth), set up shop on Birmingham's Bull Street in 1824.
+John Cadbury, a Quaker with a nose for a good cuppa (and a burgeoning sweet tooth), set up shop on Birmingham's Bull Street on March 4, 1824.
 Back then, tea, coffee, and drinking chocolate were the purview of the posh set, thanks to the hefty price tag.
 But Cadbury wasn't just after a quick buck.
 By 1831, he'd upped sticks and set up a proper factory on Bridge Street, churning out a range of cocoa and chocolate concoctions.
 Here's the thing – these weren't your corner shop penny bars.
 Cadbury's elixirs were fancy, a touch on the dear side, but oh so delightful.

 Fast forward a bit, to 1847.
 John, ever the shrewd businessman, joined forces with his brother Benjamin.
 Together, they became Cadbury Brothers, a name soon to be synonymous with all things chocolatey.
 It's worth noting that their rivals, Fry's of Bristol, had already gotten a jump on the chocolate bar scene in 1847, but Cadbury wasn't one to be outdone.
 He launched his own version just two years later.
 1849 was a big year for chocolate, folks!
 Not only did Cadbury and Fry's duke it out at a Birmingham trade fair, but the Cadburys even scored a royal seal of approval with a warrant from Queen Victoria herself.